lingochamp/FileDownloader/README.md

 queueSet.disableCallbackProgressTimes(); // do not need for each task callback `FileDownloadListener#progress`,
 // we just consider which task will complete. so in this way reduce ipc will be effective optimization

-// all tasks auto retry 1 time if download fail queueSet.setAutoRetryTimes(1);
+// each task will auto retry 1 time if download fail queueSet.setAutoRetryTimes(1);

 if (serial) {